magnesj/ResInsight/docs/SimulationWells.md

 - **Pipe Radius Scale** -- Scaling the pipe radius by the average i,j cell size.
 - **Sphere Radius Scale** -- Scaling connection cell spheres radius by the average i,j cell size.

 Open Simulation Wells will be drawn with a slightly larger radius than closed wells.
-This makes open wells easier to see when they occupy the same cells as a closed one.
+This makes open wells easier to see when they occupy the same cells as closed ones.

 ### Colors

 ![]({{ site.baseurl }}/images/SimulationWellsColorsProperties.png)

 - **Color Pipe Connections** -- Applies a red, green, blue or gray color to the section of the pipe touching a connection cell indicating the production status of the connection.
 Gas injection, oil production, water injection or closed respectively.
-- **Label Color** -- Sets the well label color in the 3D view
+- **Label Color** -- Sets the well label color in the 3D view.
 - **Unique Pipe Colors** -- Pushing this apply button will apply unique colors to all the wells, overwriting the colors they had.
 - **Uniform Pipe Colors** -- Pushing the apply button will apply the displayed color to all the wells.